microlinkhq/www/src/pages/docs/mql/getting-started/installation.md

 <H3 titleize={false}>From Edge</H3>

-If you are using [CloudFlare Workers](https://workers.cloudflare.com/), [Vercel Edge Functions](https://vercel.com/features/edge-functions), [Deno](https://deno.com/), or any other provider that supports [WinterCG](https://wintercg.org/), there is an special build takes advantage of Web Standard APIs.
+If you are using [CloudFlare Workers](https://workers.cloudflare.com/), [Vercel Edge Functions](https://vercel.com/features/edge-functions), [Deno](https://deno.com/), or any other provider that supports [WinterCG](https://wintercg.org/), the Node.js ESM build is implemented on top of Web Standard APIs, nothing extra should be done.

 Just import `@microlink/mql/lightweight` from your code: